 Incident Reporting

-Track security incidents and meet ENISA notification deadlines required by CRA Article 14.
+Track severe security incidents and meet CRA Article 14(3) ENISA deadlines.

 |---|---|